cigaleapp/cigale/CONTRIBUTING.md

 ## Scripts

-- `npm run dev`: Start the development server
+- `bun run dev`: Start the development server
-- `npm run build`: Build the application for production
+- `bun run build`: Build the application for production
-- `npm run preview`: Preview the production build
+- `bun run preview`: Preview the production build
-- `npm run format`: Format code (pre-commit hooks should ensure you only commit formatted code, but you can run this manually)
+- `bun run format`: Format code (pre-commit hooks should ensure you only commit formatted code, but you can run this manually)
-- `npm run lintfix`: Lint code and auto-fix some errors (pre-commit hooks should ensure you only commit code that passes the linter, but you can run this manually)
+- `bun run lintfix`: Lint code and auto-fix some errors (pre-commit hooks should ensure you only commit code that passes the linter, but you can run this manually)
-- `npm commit`: Commit using Gitmoji conventions (you can also use [gitmoji-rs](https://github.com/gwennlbh/gitmoji-rs), which is the same but way faster (written in Rust).
+- `bun run commit`: Commit using Gitmoji conventions (you can also use [gitmoji-rs](https://github.com/gwennlbh/gitmoji-rs), which is the same but way faster (written in Rust).
 You'll have to install it separately, though, as it's not available on NPM).

 ## Tables